makeabledk/laravel-eloquent-status/readme.md

 Now `Approval::first()->status` would attempt resolve the approval status from your definitions.

 **Note:** The status is guessed by checking each definition one-by-one until one passes.
-You should be careful not to load relations in your definitions or if so consider a caching-strategy for performance reasons.
+You should be careful not to load relations in your definitions and generally consider a caching-strategy for large query-sets.

-## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## Testing